 I’d like to say we enjoyed the candy dogs for several days, admiring our handy work but the boys made short work eating them. 😉 This project turned out pretty cute and I think it’d make a fun pet themed party activity.
 Just set up the materials and let the kids create their own candy dogs.

+This post was originally published July 8, 2016.
 Our candy dog craft was inspired by this sweet candy bar dog over on Handmade Charlotte.